-How Does An Attorney Use His Time To Prepare A DUI Case?
+How Does An Attorney Prepare For A DUI Case?

 First of all, time is only one element of what a person receives when he hires a lawyer.
 The time the lawyer devotes to the case is certainly important, of course.
 That time might be spent requesting, receiving, and reviewing documents or police reports, alcohol influence reports, and narrative reports.